-Mr. Hodges is a lifelong resident of Hamilton, Ohio.
-He is currently a second year law student at The Salmon P. Chase College of Law at Northern Kentucky University.
-Prior to attending law school, he worked six years for the Ohio Department of Public Safety, and graduated from Miami University, cum laude, with a degree in Integrative Studies.
+Josh Hodges is a lifelong resident of Hamilton, Ohio.
+He is currently a third year law student at the Salmon P. Chase College of Law where he serves as President of the Student Bar Association.
+Prior to attending law school, he worked for six years for the Ohio Department of Public Safety, and graduated from Miami University, cum laude with a degree in Integrative Studies.

 Gerald Polanco is a 1L at Loyola University Chicago School of Law.
 He graduated from the University of New Mexico Magna Cum Laude with a B.A. in Political Science and a minor in Languages: Spanish & French.
 He is currently a volunteer for the Cabrini-Green Criminal Record Corps and was an AmeriCorps volunteer in college.

 Alexis J. Rangel is a first-year law student pursuing a dual Juris Doctor and Master of Public Policy from Loyola University Chicago.
 Originally from Texas, he graduated from Sam Houston State University with a B.A. in Sociology and a minor in Legal Studies.
 He is currently serves on the board of OUTLaw at Loyola, and volunteers in the Education Project for LAF, a non-profit that provides free legal services to people living in poverty in metropolitan Chicago.

 Rebeca Ojeda is a 3L at the University of Texas School of Law in Austin.
 A Tennessee native, she has a B.A. in Economics & English from Vanderbilt University.
 She serves on the executive board of the Chicano/Hispanic Law Students' Association and upon graduation will be practicing litigation in her beloved South.